FreeCAD/website/README.md

 Testing builds deployment to GitHub Pages is done automatically by GitHub Actions whenever the `testing` branch receives a new commit.
 The `testing` branch itself should not be deployed, as it only contains the source files.
 The built version of the website is in the `public` folder, generated from the `hugo` command.
 The official website version is built from the `production` branch instead.

+## Structure

 > [!NOTE]
-> Currently no `production` branch.
-Will be added when migrated to the official FreeCAD repository.

-## Structure
+> This temporary development version does not have all features available yet.

 ### Use and navigation overview